CommitChange/flyd-zip/README.md

-Creates a stream with values from streams lined up with each other.
-For example if you have two streams with values [1, 2, 3] and [4, 5, 6, 7], the result stream will emit [1, 4], [2, 5], and [3, 6].
-The result stream will emit the next value only when it has at least one value from each source.
+Creates a stream with values from any number of source streams lined up with each other.
+For example if you have two streams with values [1, 2, 3] and [4, 5, 6, 7], the resulting stream will emit [1, 4], [2, 5], and [3, 6].
+The resulting stream will emit the next value only when it has at least one value from each source.

 ```js